hz-b/gtpsa-cpp/README.rst

-C++ Interface to  Truncated Power Series Algebra module interface
+C++ Interface toTruncated Power Series Algebra module interface
 =================================================================

 This code base is providing a shallow c++ wrapper to the